13:30 - 18:00 Exhibition Bie Michels open for public

 Note: there are two number 10's in our street, one in the commune of Ukkel/Uccle and ERforS in Drogenbos!

-Lucas Catherine, author's name of Lucas C.L.
-Vereertbrugghen, is a Brussels-based author who publishes on colonisation, the relationship of European civilisation with other world civilizations and Islam.
+Lucas Catherine is a Brussels-based author who publishes on colonisation, the relationship of European civilisation with other world civilizations and Islam.
 He approaches religions from an atheistic perspective.
 Among other things he wrote about the colonization of Palestine: The Palestinians, one people too many?
 And Palestine, the last colony?
 About the colonization of Congo: Manyiema, the only war that Belgium won, Building with black money and Walking to Congo.

 Bie Michels is an artist living and working in Antwerp.
 In her work, Bie Michels focuses on observing, registering and questioning the representation of the ‘other’.
 Her work has been shown in Belgium and internationally, at venues including the 9th Contour Biennale (Belgium), Argos (Belgium), MHKA (Belgium), Netwerk Aalst (Belgium), Fei Contemporary Art Centre (Shanghai, China), Dunkerque 2013 in Dunkirk (France) and Hastings (UK) and Lokaal 01 (Breda, the Netherlands).
 She is a member of the project 'Performing Objects' at Enough Room for Space.